As an Amazon Affiliate, we will earn commission from qualifying sales

-What is Good and Bad graphic design?
+What are some Good and Bad graphic design examples?

 Detecting good or bad design requires an understanding of the basic aspects of design and how they are used together in harmony with each other to pass a specific message.